Extra-Practice-Code/XPort/README.md

 - nginx will be used as reverse proxy
 - MariaDB will be used as the database

 Both etherport and etherpad need a database.
 Both support various databases (sqlite, MariaDB, postgre, ...).
-Etherpad advices against using sqlite.
-Given the few write operations etherport does sqlite would not be a real problem.
+For performance issues etherpad advices against using sqlite. <!-- Given the few write operations etherport does sqlite would not be a real problem.
 But.
-If you install a more performant database you can use it for etherport too.
+If you install a more performant database you can use it for etherport too. -->

 ### Installing depencies